Trung28899/NodeJS-Understanding-The-Basic/README.txt

         - See code in 3rd commit to see how to create NodeJs server
         - 3rd Commit ends at video 27th

+    2. Getting Request and Response Information:
+        - Commit 4th to see request info,
+        Commit 5th to see response info
+        - On 5th Commit, IF YOU RUN THE SERVER, AND RELOAD localhost:4000 YOU WILL SEE THE RESPONSE PAGE.